Advanced Thermal Management and Miniaturization Solutions for 5G-Ready Devices

 Vapor Chamber

 Vapor Chambers are a type of "metal heat-dissipating component" similar to heat pipes, with the ability to instantly transfer heat by the vaporization and condensation of liquids.
-Compared to the graphite sheets commonly used in thin electronic devices, they have a higher thermal conductivity and can diffuse and dissipate that heat in an instant.
+Compared to commonly used graphite sheets in thin devices, Vapor Chambers offer superior thermal conductivity, enabling rapid heat diffusion and dissipation.
 As 5G compatible devices are anticipated to become more widespread, there is a need for heat dissipation solutions for electronics such as application processors and integrated circuits used for communication due to the increase in the data processing of those high-capacity, and high-speed communications.
 Vapor Chambers are expected to play an active role as a solution for the heat management of miniaturized electronic devices for which thinner, high-performance, power-saving thermal components are required.
 DNP has achieved the development of a thin Vapor Chamber that incorporates high thermal conductivity, and the flexibility to be applied to uniquely shaped spaces.

 See 11 related fields